 How much does Clear TV cost?

-Clear TV is readily available in stores.
+Clear TV is readily available in stores, typically in the As Seen on TV section.
 The photo below shows the product for sale at an As Seen on TV store in Las Vegas.
-It was available for $17.99, as of April 2014.
+It was available for $17.99 in April 2014.
 Other stores such as Walmart and Kmart offer Clear TV for sale.
 The price has been seen as low as $14.99.

 Below is a screenshot of the original Clear TV website, taken in June 2013.